fschueler/adventureStream/README.md

 Furthermore it frees you from embedded flash players! (yey!)
 Until now it works for the most recent episodes, other episodes throw a 404 error - you're welcome to fix this!

+The AdventureDeamon has been added!
+This magical creature living within the guts of linux waits, once summoned, for new adventures of Finn and Jake.
+Has it found, what it is looking for it will immediately ask you to sit down and watch the newest episode with you.

 run the script
 --------------